 Your trapezium is a small bone at the base of your wrist that joins your thumb to your wrist.
 Wear and tear within this joint can cause pain.
 If conservative treatment methods are not successful your consultant may recommend a trapeziectomy.

-What happens during a trapeziectomy?
+What is a trapeziectomy?

 Going home after a trapeziectomy